cameronaziz/interview/readme.md

 As a user who accepts cookies
   They should should request an assignment from the API and see the assigned view.
 ```
+> ### Solution
+> - The candidate needs to first check the `isConsent` state in a`useEffect` hook and only call `getExperiment` if it is true.
+> - **Nice to have:** The candidate remembers to add `[isConsent]` has the second parameter of the hook with no help.
+> ### What to look for
+> This part of the exercise is to watch the candidate develop a new feature.
+> - Has the candidate begun to understand the codebase?
+> - Did the candidate write clean code?
+> - Did the candidate talk out his methodology?
 ---
 ## Part 4
 It looks done right?
 Do you see any issues?
 Talk one of them out and we will fix one now.
+> If we are close to time, inform the candidate that we will be skipping this part.
 > ### Solution
 > If they are struggling with issues to solve, suggest the issues below.\
 > *Do not expect the candidate to find these specific problems*